[00:00:12.940] – Liz Fraley

 Absolutely.
 Keep going, persevere, find someone who understands your project, what you’re trying to do, who believes in you, don’t go with just like the first option, the first person who says yes, right, I mean you might have to right, but you know, don’t just say like and that kept me working that other system longer than I should have because I just kept thinking, like how I can make, I can do what they need me to do.
 I can do this, I can do this.
 And really, the project couldn’t do it.
 The project didn’t support what that was and what that person really felt like it needed to be and what the editor in turn was convinced it could be as well.

 My husband also always says that it was like that classic example of bring me a rock right, and then, you know, bring me a rock.
 Oh, no, no, no, I want a big rock and then you bring it back, no, no, no, not that big, and then you bring it back, No sharper, no smoother, no gray, no brown, right.
 I was in this space through this back and forth on the manuscript and the revisions where I was like, just tell me what you want me to say and I’ll say it.
 And it wasn’t until I kind of realized that no one could tell me that.
 No one could tell me what the book was going to say.
 I had to figure it out for myself and feel the confidence and strength to just say it.
 And part of that confidence and strength comes from other people around you bolstering you and saying, Yes, like you have good ideas, keep it going.

 [00:16:59.960] – Janice Summers

 Yeah, well, and I think that’s critical to have somebody in your corner.
 But ultimately, it is your voice.
 Ultimately, you are the one writing it, you’re putting your name on it.
 And there’s also this thing for a lot of people out there in the world, they self-publish.
-There’s this wonderful thing about self-publishing now, but you went you know, it’s great to go through a publisher, though.
+There’s this wonderful thing about self-publishing now, but you know, it’s great to go through a publisher, though.

 [00:17:26.780] – Heidi Lawrence